element-hq/policies/docs/identity-server/privacy_notice.md

 - consistent legal entities - everything should be updated to read 'provided by New Vector on behalf of the Matrix.org Foundation'
 - do we need to make specific reference to ISes currently being used to power registration with email?

+- New Vector Ltd and The Matrix.org Foundation are Joint Controllers of this data.
+- It's confusing to list New Vector addresses and then Matrix.org contact points.

-# New Vector Identity Server Privacy Notice
+# Vector.im and matrix.org Identity Servers Privacy Notice

 # 1. Introduction